christianalfoni/EmptyBox/posts/2016_04_06_CycleJS-driven-by-state.md

 # CycleJS driven by state

 So [CycleJS](http://cycle.js.org/), created by André Staltz, is an interesting project.
-It runs on the philosophy that applications are just inputs (from the user, normally) and outputs.
-This analogy fits very well with [Observables](), which CycleJS is all about.
+It runs on the philosophy that applications are just inputs (interaction, normally) and outputs (UI, normally).
+This analogy fits very well with [Observables](http://reactivex.io/documentation/observable.html), which CycleJS is all about.

 If you are not familiar with Observables they can be explained much like CycleJS.
 Inputs and outputs.
 What makes Observables so powerful is how you can transform and control this flow of information going through the observable.

-So let us just look at a very simple example of doing this transformation and control reacting to a click that increases a count after 200ms:
+So let us just look at a very simple example of doing this transformation and control.
+Lets react to a click that will increase a count after 200ms:

 ```javascript